Kava-Labs/oros/README.md

 - Oros queries EVM chain balances on multiple chains.
 - Oros executes erc20 transfers on multiple chains.
 - Oros operates independent of any 3rd party dApp support/integration.
-- Oros is architected to make extending chain support & functionality more streamlined (and eventually automated when possible).
+- Oros is architected to make supporting additional chains and adding new transactions more streamlined (and eventually automated when possible).

 ## Architecture